Slyfield Green and Woodlands Road

 Slyfield Green Improvements

-Why does the overall scheme take 39 weeks?
+• Why does the works take 39 weeks?

 The works are being delivered in phases to minimise disruption for residents, maintain access and ensure safety.

-Each phases of the overall scheme involves excavation, utility checks, traffic management and resurfacing, which take time to complete properly.
+Each phase involves excavation, utility checks, traffic management and resurfacing, which takes time to complete properly.
 Working around existing homes, businesses and road users means the programme must be carefully managed.

-Yes - the General Arrangement drawing is avaliable to download on this page.
+Yes - the General Arrangement drawings are available to view or download on this page.
 The drawing shows the overall design of the scheme such as they overall layout and the position of key structures and access routes.

 Project Details